siegerts/pending-response/README.md

-# Pending Response action 🏀
+# Pending Response Follow Up action 🏀

 Remove a `pending-response-label` from an issue, if present, when a new issue comment is _created_ by a non-repo member (`member-associations`).